-NOTE: This specification has been adapted from the indicator MHS PI 01: Change in consumer's clinical outcomes, 2015– (Service level version) using terminology consistent with the National Health Data Dictionary.
+NOTE: This specification has been adapted from the indicator Change in mental health consumer's clinical outcomes, 2019 (Service level) using terminology consistent with the National Health Data Dictionary.
 There are technical differences in the consumer groups listed in the methodology section between the Service level version and the Jurisdictional level version of this indicator.
 Caution should be taken to ensure the correct methodology is followed.

 State/territory specialised mental health services aim to reduce symptoms and improve functioning.
 Their effectiveness can be compared using routinely collected measures.
 This will assist in service benchmarking and quality improvement.

 The implementation of routine mental health outcome measurement in Australia provides the opportunity to monitor the effectiveness of mental health services across jurisdictions.

 ambulatory episodes of mental health care that end because of admission to hospital or residential mental health care service (where the National Outcomes and casemix Collection (NOCC)‘reason for collection’ equals change of setting).

 Only the Health of the Nation Outcome Scales (HoNOS) family of measures (including HoNOS, HoNOS 65+ and HoNOS Children and Adolescents (HoNOSCA)) are considered in the calculation of this indicator.